ECED 191 Early Childhood Education Practicum I • 4 Cr.

 Design, plan, and evaluate curriculum for young children.
 Related topics include: lesson planning, environmental arrangement, the appropriate use of learning materials, and making positive connections with young children.
-Includes nine hours per week of supervised laboratory participation.
-Prerequisites: EDUC& 130, ECED& 160, ECED& 170 and permission of instructor.
+Includes six hours per week of supervised laboratory participation.
+Prerequisites: EDUC& 130, ECED& 160, ECED& 170 with a C or better, and permission of instructor.

 After completing this class, students should be able to:

 - Demonstrate the planning and implementation of developmentally appropriate practices through working in a classroom for young children, under supervision of a mentor teacher.

 - Demonstrate the ability to facilitate children's learning during individual, small and large group play-based activities, with sensitivity to individual and group needs.